ConesaLab/paintomics4/docs/8_step_by_step.md

 <br/>
-For any question on Paintomics, users can send a mail to [paintomics@cipf.es](mailto:paintomics@cipf.es).
+For any question on PaintOmics, users can send a mail to [paintomics4@outlook.com](mailto:paintomics4@outlook.com).